-Plus there is a a default €50 (£44) cap on data usage when you’re travelling anywhere in the world - not just within the EU.
+Plus there is a default €50 (£44) cap on data usage when you're travelling anywhere in the world – not just within the EU.

 These rules will continue to apply until 29 March 2019 – so you can use your mobile in Europe without incurring roaming fees until then.

 Of the big mobile providers, only Three has stated definitively that it won't reintroduce roaming charges in the event of no deal.
 EE, O2 and Vodafone have only said they "hope" to preserve free-to-roam.
 There's more information on this in our Mobile firms refuse to rule out return of roaming charges after Brexit news story.

 Buying a package holiday from an EU company that targets Brits?
 You should still get the same protection

-Currently under EU law travel firms from outside the UK that target UK consumers have to provide protection to them in the event of their company going bust.
+Currently under EU law, travel firms from outside the UK that target UK consumers have to provide protection to them in the event of their company going bust.

-This will continue regardless after Brexit, as the Government says it will amend UK law so that EU traders selling package holidays or Linked Travel Arrangements in the UK, or specifically targeting these at customers in the UK, will be required to comply with the insolvency protection requirements.
+This will continue regardless after Brexit, as the Government says it will amend UK law so that EU traders selling package holidays or linked travel arrangements in the UK, or specifically targeting these at customers in the UK, will be required to comply with the insolvency protection requirements.

 It has not yet made clear how it would define how a company would be deemed to have targeted UK consumers.

-It's worth bearing in mind though that consumers who purchase packages from EU-based traders which are not targeting business activities at the UK will not get the same protection - so you may need to check.
+It's worth bearing in mind that consumers who purchase packages from EU-based traders which are not targeting business activities at the UK will not get the same protection – so you may need to check.

 Taking pets to Europe may get much harder

 Under the EU Pet Travel Scheme, owners of dogs, cats and ferrets can travel with their animals to and from EU countries provided they hold a valid EU pet passport.
-To get a passport pets must be taken to a vet before travel, microchipped and vaccinated against rabies.
+To get a passport, pets must be taken to a vet before travel, microchipped and vaccinated against rabies.

-If the deal with the EU is passed, there's likely to be little change for the first couple of years.
+If a deal with the EU is passed, there's likely to be little change for the first couple of years.
 After this, there will likely be some changes, although the full details haven't yet become clear.